department-of-veterans-affairs/vagov-content/pages/health-care/after-you-apply.md

 template: detail-page
 title: After You Apply for Health Care Benefits
 display_title: After You Apply
-description: Find out what to do after applying for VA health care benefits, including when to schedule your first VA medical appointment.
+description: Find out when to expect a decision on your VA health care application.
+Learn how to get your Veterans Health Identification Card (VHIC), schedule your first VA doctor's appointment, and file an appeal if we don't approve your application and you disagree with our decision.
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 collection: healthCare
 spoke: Get Benefits